reconquest/shadowd/README.md

 parts, server and client.

-In a typical server configuration case, you should manually update the `/etc/shadow` and copy it on all servers, and every servers will have same hash in the `/etc/shadow`, afterwards all servers will have same password hashes in the `/etc/shadow`.
+In a typical server configuration case, you should manually update the `/etc/shadow` and copy it on all servers, afterwards every servers will have same hash in the `/etc/shadow`.
 Supposed that attacker successfully gained access to one of your servers and found collision to that single hash, so afterwards *attacker actually got access to all servers with that hash*.

 **shadowd solution** is to generate hash tables of specified passwords mixed with random salt for specified users and guarantee that a client receive unique